BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 {{< youtube EvNYR7dO2CQ >}}

+My favourite features of PatchWorld are several.
+I think the spatial interface for creating patches and sound modules is awesome.
+I also find the spatial sound spectacular as well as being able to record what you do (not just the sound) but your own avatar creating... that's a bit sci-fi.
+I'm also very interested in the possibilities of integration and synchronization with real scenarios and tools, you have created a Max4Live for it which I think is a super powerful step.
+I also love the Mixed Reality with Passthrough that you have integrated, it's great to see the virtual and the real mixed together.
+Finally (still in beta) there's the possibility to create multiplayer environments...
+And that's going to be a revolution.

 **Melo: As someone with a background in audiovisual engineering, how do you see PatchWorld fitting into your professional goals and interests?**

 Toño: In my case I find that PatchWorld fits like a glove in several of my professional projects.
 On an educational level it is a big step for any teacher like me.
 I teach musicians and technicians Max4live, Touch Designer, Unity 3D or Unreal Engine.
 I see PatchWorld as the future version of all these tools combined.

+On a technical and artistic level I also think it has a huge potential.
+With my VR concert platform, Liveforevr, we are dedicated to recording 3D concert experiences in VR and also creating meta-stages with VR glasses to share that content.
+Being able to use PatchWorld revolutionises the way we share immersive 3D sound art for audiences.
+We can organise e-raves, mixed reality live shows, real-time 3D recordings, hybridisation of live musicians with virtual musicians... it's great.

+I actually believe that the social or multiplayer part of PatchWorld can become something not only useful for the industry but also a radical change in the way people enjoy music, period.

 ![](/uploads/illustration-for-blog.jpg "Multiplayer jam in the beta version")

 **Melo: You mentioned using Ableton, Max4Live, Touchdesigner, Unity 3D, Unreal Engine, Reaper, Logic, AI, synth….
 How do you imagine integrating PatchWorld to your workflow?
 Do you see it as a complementary tool or as a standalone platform for music production and performance?**